WANG-Ruipeng/jekflix-template/_posts/2023-11-30-ring-fit-adventure-analysis.md

 ![Untitled](https://medias.wangruipeng.com/RingFitAdv11.png)

-The future of practical games like "Ring Fit Adventure" lies in addressing the negative social perception of gaming.
+The future of practical games like "Ring Fit Adventure" lies in shifting the negative social perception of gaming.
 Games with a practical purpose can change this narrative.
 Parents who are cautious about their children playing games like "Honor of Kings" may be more receptive to them playing "Ring Fit Adventure."

 The game's popularity, particularly during the pandemic, is inseparable from its practical design.
 Both adults and children can participate, broadening its appeal.
 This aligns with Nintendo's principle of designing games that cater to a wide audience.